Penang National Park or Taman Negara Penang (Malay) may be Malaysia’s smallest national park at only 23 sq km! But it is not without its treasures!

 4. Canopy Walkway

 For a fee of RM5 per adult (or RM3 for children), you can access a 210m-long canopy walkway at Sungai Tukun.
-15 minutes’ walk from the main entrance.
+It is 15 minutes’ walk from the main entrance.

 This 20-minute trail via the canopy walkway cuts the time needed for the two main trails.